This is the home page of the Scottish Centre for the Application of Plasma-based Accelerators (SCAPA)

 SCAPA is a source provider: we use high intensity, femtosecond laser pulses as the driver for novel high brightness sources of high energy particle beams (electrons, protons, neutrons and light ions) and radiation pulses (THz, infra-red, X-rays and gamma rays).

 By working collaboratively with our partners and clients, we use these beams in a wide variety of industrial, medical and scientific applications.
-SCAPA is run as a university facility, with access fees, in accordance with UK Government Transparent Approach to Costing (TRAC) guidelines.
+SCAPA is run as a university facility with access fees – those for academic users are set in accordance with UK Government Transparent Approach to Costing (TRAC) guidelines.